About

 Is Biojemmss an Elim initiative?

-Biojemmss operated in an umbrella arrangement with Elim Missions, UK until 2017 when it registered as an independent charitable organisation.
+Biojemmss operated under an umbrella arrangement with Elim Missions, UK until 2017, when it registered as an independent charitable organisation.
 We remain on the approved list of organisations with Elim Missions.

 Is Biojemmss a business or a charity?